 Beaches & Coast

-Miami Beach with Kids: A 2026 Family Guide
+Things to Do in Miami Beach with Kids: A 2026 Family Guide

 Pack the perfect travel companion

-The Sunlight Kids activity book series, sized for your child's age.
+A Sunlight Kids activity book made for travel days.
 Ships from Amazon.

-Why families love Miami Beach
+Why families love Miami Beach with kids

 Miami Beach divides families.
 Done right (right neighborhood, right itinerary) it's a stylish, warm-water city-and-beach trip with great food and easy day trips.
 Done wrong (wrong neighborhood, no plan) it's loud, crowded, and not very kid-shaped.